JanDotNet/Thinksharp.TimeFlow/README.md

 var ts3 = ts1.Slice(new DateTime(2021, 01, 02), new DateTime(2021, 01, 04)); // 2, 3, 4
 ```

 Time Series can be resampled which means that the frequency of the time series changes.
-Frequency may be expressed in milliseconds, seconds, minutes, hours, days, month or years.
+Frequency may be expressed in periods of milliseconds, seconds, minutes, hours, days, month or years.
+It is also possible to use e.g QuarterHours (15 minutes) and QuarterYears (3 month).

 ```csharp
 var ts1 = TimeSeries.Factory.FromValue(1,